Blanche Hoschedé Monet: Ernest and Alice Hoschedé

 Blanche Hoschedé was born in Paris, the second daughter of Ernest Hoschedé and Alice Hoschedé.
 Ernest was a businessman, a department store magnate in Paris.
 He collected impressionist paintings and was an important patron to Claude Monet early in his career.
 In 1876, Ernest commissioned Claude to paint decorative panels in the round drawing room in his residence, the château de Rottembourg, in Montgeron.
 In 1877, Ernest went bankrupt and his art collection was auctioned off.

 Life with the Monets

 In the autumn of 1878, Ernest Hoschedé, his wife Alice, and their six children moved into a house in Vétheuil, as did Monet, his wife Camille, and their two sons, Jean and the infant Michel.
 Ernest, however, still spent most of his time in Paris, and eventually went to Belgium.
 After the death of Camille in Vétheuil on 5 September 1879, Alice and her children continued living with Monet.
 In 1881, they moved to Poissy, and finally settled in their home in Giverny in 1883.
 Although Ernest and Alice Hoschedé never divorced, Claude Monet and Alice went on living together until after the death of Ernest in 1891.
-Claude Monet and Alice Hoschedé got married on 16 July 1892.
+Claude Monet and Alice Hoschedé were married on 16 July 1892.